-“My girl,” says her dad—who recently moved in with Paul and her husband—as he pokes his head around the corner.
+Paul’s dad—who recently moved in with her and her husband—pokes his head around the corner.
+“My girl,” he says.
 “When are you finished?”

 But amid the chaos, Paul is calm.
 Grounded in the midst of a groundswell.
 It’s a necessary mindset as she embarks on her most ambitious project to date.

 Paul, 34, is the founder and artistic director of the first-ever Indigenous Fashion Week Toronto (IFWTO), launching at the Harbourfront Centre on May 31, 2018.
 The showcase will feature Indigenous-made textiles, fabric and crafts, and has a broader mission of challenging mainstream perceptions of Indigenous people and culture, which are often stereotyped and commodified.